 She did a larger area of the barbed wire.
 You have to try to remember to breathe during this, but I couldn't.
-My whole body was stiff and I didn't breathe the whole time.
-It was almost like going to the dentist.
+My whole body was stiff, and I didn't breathe the whole time.
+It was almost like going to the dentist, but when it's done, it's fine.

-When it's done it's fine, but during?
-WOW.
-This won't stop me from continuing my quest!
-I have one more section of barbed wire to do!
-And then I start on the tree!
+The pain won't stop me from continuing my quest!
+I have one more section of barbed wire to do, and then I start on the tree!

-I am pretty amazed at how much lighter this section of barbed wire is, after only a few weeks of one laser session.
+I am pretty amazed at how much lighter the barbed wire is after only a few weeks of one laser session.
 I definitely won't need many treatments here.

-I have decided to laser off that entire branch right next to it as well.
-Without that there it'll be a little more simple, and I'll also be taking off a bunch of branches all over and flowers.
+I have also decided to laser off the entire branch right next to the barbed wire.
+Without the barbed wire there, it'll be a little easier for me to take off a bunch of branches and flowers.

-I continue to attempt to lighten the entire tree at home, but I have to stop on the areas I'm going to get the laser on.
-But I always work on the parts I can work on, when I can.
-If I can at least lighten it as much as possible before the laser, I'll hopefully need less treatments on the tree.
+I continue to lighten the entire tree at home, but I have to stop on the areas I'm going to get the laser on.
+I still work on the parts I can work on when I can.
+If I can at least lighten it as much as possible before the laser, I'll hopefully need fewer treatments on the tree.

 Early Results From Second Laser Session

-This part of my barbed wire has lightened considerably and still has a long time to go to lighten more.
-I am very happy with results after just one laser session.
+This part of my barbed wire has lightened considerably and still has a long time to go to lighten up even more.
+I am very happy with the results after just two laser sessions.

-I will probably need two sessions in total over all the barbed wire and I still need to do the bottom of my arm and for that I bought some Emla which is a numbing cream, because I know that is going to be painful!
+I still need to do the bottom of my arm and for that, I bought some Emla, which is a numbing cream because I know that it's going to be painful!

-The pain getting this part done was nothing compared to my old barbed wire!
-I was very pleased with that to say the least.
-I really have no idea how well it will lighten as it is a brand new tattoo, but I really wanted this part removed along with all the little flowers.
+The pain I felt this time was nothing compared to my old barbed wire removal session!
+I was very pleased to say the least.
+I really had no idea how well it would lighten because it was a brand new tattoo, but I really wanted this part removed along with all the little flowers.

-I'm going for a less busy look but I might even be moving towards removing the entire tree now.
-I'm still not happy at all with it.
+I'm going for a less busy look, but I might even be moving towards removing the entire tree now.
+I'm still not happy with it at all.
 The only part I like is a tiny little butterfly that I don't feel the urge to remove.
 I'm glad I'm getting this far!

 It's usually every two weeks that I get a section done.
-The healing process is nothing to complain about and basically this whole process is easy and quick with fast results.
+The healing process is nothing to complain about, and this whole process is easy and quick with fast results.